 Title Things Fall Apart and Significance of Theme

 Things Fall Apart is not only a title but a major theme.
 As mentioned earlier, the novel is about the people of Nigerian society, spending life according to their culture and values.
 They have their own traditions that they believe are enough for them to spend life satisfactorily.
-The writer tells his readers a story of values and customs of a society that are precious to them more than their lives.
+The writer tells his readers a story of the values and customs of a society that are precious to them; more than their lives.

 The novel clearly paints the life of Nigerian people, who were much depressed after the arrival of white men in their society as it shattered their credibility, hence, Things Fall Apart is not merely a title but concludes its main theme.

 In addition to the theme of the novel, there are certain reasons why things shatter.
 The climax of the novel is very much relevant in this regard when the culture of Igbo society was ruined by the expansion of European society.
 Whiteman arrives in Igbo society and brings a new faith i.e. Christianity as well as unique customs.
 That new religion was entirely against their traditions.
 It is impossible to keep a strong belief in Igbo culture while believing in the new religion.
 For them, accepting Christianity means declaring tales of forefathers as white lies as there is no concept of female goddesses in Christianity.
 One must give up on one of them.
 Some accept it whereas others reject it, hence, mothers speak against daughters, sons against fathers and brothers against brothers.
 Resultantly things fall apart, and the significance of which the writer gives in the novel, hence, the title is defensible.